 Step 3: Enroll in a Fahrschule (Driving School)

-It is mandatory to attend a certified Fahrschule to get your driving license in Germany.
+Attending a certified Fahrschule to get your driving license in Germany is mandatory.
 Here’s how to find one:

 - Search online for reputable schools (Fahrschule)